Opportunity Cost Is Best Defined As

 • Implicit Costs: These are the indirect, non-monetary costs associated with a decision.
 They represent the value of the resources used that could have been used for another purpose.
 Examples include the value of time spent on a project or the potential income forgone by attending college.

 • Sunk Costs: These are costs that have already been incurred and cannot be recovered.
 Sunk costs should not be considered when making future decisions, as they are irrelevant to the opportunity cost analysis.
-For example, if you have already purchased a non-refundable ticket to a concert, the cost of the ticket is a sunk cost and should not influence your decision to attend the concert or not.
+As an example, if you have already purchased a non-refundable ticket to a concert, the cost of the ticket is a sunk cost and should not influence your decision to attend the concert or not.

 • Incremental Costs: These are the additional costs associated with producing one more unit of a good or service.
 They are relevant when making decisions about production levels and pricing.
 The opportunity cost is the potential profit from producing a different good or service with the same resources.